 Thus Says the LORD: God Speaks Through His Servants the Prophets—Volume II: Restoration & Redemption continues our examination of the biblical prophets, picking up where Volume I left off, covering salvation history from the Babylonian Exile through the time of Jesus—including a look at Old Testament prophecy in the book of Revelation.
 Volume II of Thus Says the LORD: God Speaks Through His Servants the Prophets has been granted an imprimatur from the Most Reverend William M. Joensen, Ph.D., bishop of the Diocese of Des Moines.

-see more related commentary: Happy Christmas in the Lost in Translation archives
+see more related commentary: time in the Gospel According to John in the Lost in Translation archives

-listen to the readings: The United States Conference of Catholic Bishops (USCCB) offers a podcast of the Sunday Mass readings, which can be useful for lectors wishing to hear the correct pronunciation of biblical terms as well as for Catholics who simply want to listen to the readings.
+listen to the readings: The United States Conference of Catholic Bishops (USCCB) offers a podcast of the readings for Sunday, March 8, 2026, which can be useful for lectors wishing to hear the correct pronunciation of biblical terms as well as for Catholics who simply want to listen to the readings.

 Every Turning to God’s Word Bible study carries an imprimatur

 Turning to God’s Word Catholic Bible studies are based on principles of lectio divina and are designed to enrich understanding of the Christian faith.
-Our newest study, You Shall Have No Other Gods: The Book of Exodus, was granted an imprimatur on June 29, 2023, from the Most Reverend William M. Joensen, Ph.D., bishop of the Diocese of Des Moines.
+Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume II: Vigils, Day Prayer & Compline, was granted an imprimatur on July 18, 2025, from the Most Reverend William M. Joensen, Ph.D., bishop of the Diocese of Des Moines.
 Future Turning to God’s Word studies also will be submitted to Bishop Joensen.
-Previous Turning to God’s Word Bible studies have received an imprimatur from Bishop Joensen or from the Most Reverend Richard E. Pates, bishop emeritus of the Diocese of Des Moines.
+Volume I as well received an imprimatur from Bishop Joensen.